elmtree-askmo/cloudcannon-app/content/learn/mathematics/why-is-identifying-vertices-important-in-transformations.md

 url: /learn/mathematics/questions/why-is-identifying-vertices-important-in-transformations
 score: -1.0
 related_article1:
-    id: 162232
+    id: 162317
-    title: How do transformations affect the positions of vertices in a figure?
+    title: >-
+        How can a sequence of transformations be used to prove congruence between two figures?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-transformations-affect-the-positions-of-vertices-in-a-figure
+    url: /learn/mathematics/questions/how-can-a-sequence-of-transformations-be-used-to-prove-congruence-between-two-figures
 related_article2:
-    id: 162222
+    id: 162314
-    title: How do you plot a point on the coordinate plane?
+    title: >-
+        What are the three types of rigid transformations?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-plot-a-point-on-the-coordinate-plane
+    url: /learn/mathematics/questions/what-are-the-three-types-of-rigid-transformations
 related_article3:
-    id: 162325
+    id: 162313
-    title: How does the center of rotation affect the outcome of a rotation transformation?
+    title: >-
+        Why are rigid transformations important in determining congruence?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-center-of-rotation-affect-the-outcome-of-a-rotation-transformation
+    url: /learn/mathematics/questions/why-are-rigid-transformations-important-in-determining-congruence
 related_article4:
-    id: 162327
+    id: 162324
-    title: What strategies can be used to match the orientation of two figures?
+    title: >-
+        What is the notation for a translation on the coordinate plane?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-strategies-can-be-used-to-match-the-orientation-of-two-figures
+    url: /learn/mathematics/questions/what-is-the-notation-for-a-translation-on-the-coordinate-plane
 related_article5:
-    id: 162223
+    id: 162317
-    title: What is the notation for a translation on the coordinate plane?
+    title: >-
+        How can a sequence of transformations be used to prove congruence between two figures?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-notation-for-a-translation-on-the-coordinate-plane
+    url: /learn/mathematics/questions/how-can-a-sequence-of-transformations-be-used-to-prove-congruence-between-two-figures
 ---

 &nbsp;